A boy who fell through ice, a woman who lost power: 47 deaths tied to winter storms — and counting

 In Louisiana, a 77-year-old man in Calcasieu Parish, where Lake Charles is located, slipped, fell into a pool and drowned.
 And in Lafayette Parish, a 50-year-old man died after slipping on ice and slamming his head on the ground.

-A 10-year-old boy died in Shelby County, Tenn., after falling through ice into a pond with his 6-year-old sister, who is now in critical condition.
-When authorities arrived on scene, it was just 14 degrees.
+A 10-year-old boy died in Shelby County, Tenn., after falling through ice into a pond with his 6-year-old sister, who is in critical condition.
+When authorities arrived at the scene, it was just 14 degrees.

 That boy is one of three known victims under the age of 12.
-Another, identified by Univision as Christian Piñeda, was just 11.
-His mother had only just managed to get Christian from Honduras to Texas so the two could live together, she told the outlet.
+Another, identified by Univision as Cristian Piñeda, was 11.
+His mother had just managed to get Cristian from Honduras to Texas so the two could live together, she told the outlet.
 With no electricity, she tried to cover him with blankets as best she could.

-It was 12 degrees when Christian’s mother put him to bed Monday night.
+It was 12 degrees when Cristian’s mother put him to bed Monday night.
 He never woke up.

 Austyn Gaffney and Paulina Villegas contributed to this report.